 4. Carowinds Amusement Park

 Just south of Charlotte city limits and across the border in South Carolina, you’ll find Carowinds Amusement Park.
 This is another awesome all-day attraction that is filled with family friendly things to do in Charlotte.
 Kids will find familiar faces with the Snoopy characters walking around for meet and greets.
-They’ll also experience dinosaurs at the Dinosaurs Alive!
-Area.
-The combination of family-friendly rides and attractions appeal to everyone, but the thrill seekers can still find a way to get their adrenaline pumping with the roller coasters.
-Carowinds has 13 roller coasters (and counting), which can be seen from miles away

 Be sure to pack your swimsuits so you can enjoy Carolina Harbor Waterpark.
 It is part of the Carowinds Amusement Park and your ticket gets you into both areas.
 The waterpark has a combination of fun slides, water play areas, a wave pool, and more.